Demographics of Generation Alpha: Southern Europe

+Italy

 Italy's fertility rate dropped from about four in the 1960s down to 1.2 in the 2010s.
 This is not because young Italians do not want to procreate.
 Quite the contrary, having a lot of children is an Italian ideal.
 But its economy has been floundering since the Great Recession of 2008, with the youth unemployment rate at 35% in 2019.
 Many Italians have moved abroad – 150,000 did in 2018 – and many are young people pursuing educational and economic opportunities.
 The Italian National Institute of Statistics (ISTAT) reported that the number of babies born in 2018 in Italy was the lowest since the unification of Italy in 1861.
 Moreover, the Baby Boomers are retiring in large numbers, and their numbers eclipse those of the young people taking care of them.
 Only Japan has an age structure more tilted towards the elderly.
 One possible solution to this problem is incentivizing reproduction, as France has done, by investing in longer parental leaves, daycare, and tax exemptions for parents.
 As of 2019, France has approximately the same population as Italy but 65% more births.
 In 2015, Italy introduced a cash handout of €800 per couple per child.
 This does not seem to have had an impact in the long run.
 People may choose to have a child earlier, but ultimately, this does not increase the nation's fertility rate.
 This pattern has also been observed in other countries, family study expert Anne Gauthier of the University of Groningen told the BBC.
 In Italy's case, the subsidy does not address economic concerns or social attitudes.